Gluten Free Pumpkin Muffins Recipe – Soft & Fluffy!

 - Preheat oven to 400°F. Grease a muffin pan and set aside.

-- Combine dry ingredients in a mixing bowl (flour, brown sugar, baking powder, pumpkin pie spice, cinnamon, nutmeg, salt).
+- Whisk together dry ingredients in a mixing bowl.
 In a separate bowl beat eggs, then add to dry ingredients.

-- Add cream, butter, and pumpkin puree to dry ingredients.
-Stir all ingredients together (or use an electric beater or stand mixer) until well combined.
+- Add half and half, butter, and pumpkin puree to dry ingredients.
+Stir all ingredients together (or use a stand mixer) until well combined.
+Be careful not to over-mix.

 - Add muffin batter to greased muffin tin evenly among 9 of the cups.
 (You can spread them among 12, but the muffins will be slightly smaller).

-- Bake for 20-25, or until muffins are golden brown and slightly firm to the touch.
+- Bake for 20-25, or until muffins are golden brown and a toothpick comes out clean.

 Notes